BrightWayofficial/Obsidian-Launcher/README.md

 - Sleek Interface: The launcher features a dark theme with Minecraft-style elements.
 - Support for All Versions: Choose and install releases, snapshots, beta, and alpha versions of Minecraft.
 - Fabric Integration: Built-in support for Fabric to install mods.
+- Forge Integration: Built-in support for Forge to install mods.
 - Memory Customization: Optimize game performance by adjusting the amount of RAM.
 - Loading Animation: A stylish loading animation makes the installation process more enjoyable.
 - Automatic Updates: The launcher automatically downloads and installs selected versions of the game.